All on 4 Cost: The Honest Guide

 A dentist’s lack of experience in All on Four can lead to upsetting results for patients, including breakages, aesthetic and functional failure, and an overall compromise in quality.

-Below is a selection of remedial work on patients who have received disappointing All on 4 results.
-I include these images not to scare prospective All on Four patients, but to highlight the potential complications that can occur in the hands of an inexperienced dentist.
+Below is a selection of remedial work Dr Dunn has performed on patients who have received disappointing All on 4 results under another clinician.
+These images are not intended to scare prospective All on Four patients, but to highlight the potential complications that can occur in the hands of an inexperienced dentist.

 All on 4 Remedial Work: Case Study 1

-All on Four Cost Variable 3: Skill and Experience in Aesthetic Smile Design
+Cost Variable #3: Skill and Experience in Aesthetic Smile Design

-Though technical, this is an important question because your tooth bridge will not only restore function—it will also change your appearance.
+Though technical, this is an important question – because your tooth bridge will not only restore function, it's designed to enhance your facial aesthetics and create a more natural, personalised smile.

 Sometimes a patient's new smile ends up being quite similar to their original.
 Other times, minor tweaks may be all that's required to enhance facial features.
 Some patients may require a complete rethink of their tooth shape and composition.

 In short: you want your new set of teeth to look as lifelike and unique as possible.
-No one wants a cookie-cutter smile!
+All-on-4 Next Gen is specifically designed to achieve that – through highly customised smile design that works with your natural gumline rather than masking it.

 Don’t worry if you’re unsure what you’d like your new smile to look like.
-My job is to hold your hand through the entire process and discuss all the available options with you until, together, we come up with the final cosmetic result.
+At Macquarie Street Dental, we will walk you through the entire process and discuss all the available options with you until, together, we come up with the final cosmetic result.

-As one of the first dentists in Australia to pioneer dental implants, training with the inventor, my practice was the first digital Smile Design centre in Australia.
-Today, my focus is on creating exceptional, lifelike results for my patients through blending artistry with the latest technologies.
+Dr Dunn was one of the first dentists in Australia to pioneer dental implants, training with the inventor, and Macquarie Street Dental was the first Digital Smile Design centre in Australia.
+Today, our focus is on creating exceptional, lifelike results for our patients by blending artistry with the latest technologies.

 Your All on 4 dentist should be able to customise tooth shape and composition according to your unique needs, appearance and desired results.
 This is an extremely important part of All on 4 treatment and shouldn’t be skipped or rushed.